nakoyonioka/dictionary/README.md

 ## About The Project

-Simple dictionary of english words.
+English dictionary made with dictionaryapi.dev and ReactJS.

 ### Built With